Renato Solidum Jr.

 Renato Umali Solidum Jr. is a Filipino geologist and government official who has served as the ninth secretary of science and technology since 2022.
 Before his appointment as Secretary, Solidum served as an Undersecretary for Disaster Risk Reduction-Climate Change Adaptation at DOST and as the Officer-in-Charge of the Philippine Institute of Volcanology and Seismology (PHIVOLCS).

 Early life and education

 Solidum is from the town of Odiongan in Romblon, where he attended high school.

 Originally, Solidum wanted to be a civil engineer and took the entrance examination for University of the Philippines, though he passed the exam, he was ineligible to enroll in an engineering course as it only accepted a limited number of students each year.
-Instead, he enrolled in geology with the intention of later switching to the engineering.
+Instead, he enrolled in geology in UP Diliman with the intention of later switching to the engineering.
 However, he decided against this and earned a bachelor's degree in geology.

 He also studied in the United States at the University of Illinois Chicago, where he obtained a master's degree in geological sciences.
 Then he earned a PhD in earth sciences at the Scripps Institution of Oceanography at the University of California, San Diego.